Brisppy/twitch-archiver/README.md

                                  │         └─ VOD.mp4
                                  │
                                  └─ vod_db.sqlite

+### Download method
+Streamlink was originally used for downloading the VODs, but doesn't give much control over how the pieces are combined.
+Instead twitch-dl is used with the --no-join argument to allow the script to do the joining of the downloaded pieces in order to solve the issue outlined below.

+The method for downloading the actual VOD is quite convoluted in order to resolve an issue with VOD 864884048, a 28HR long VOD which when downloaded, never was the correct length.
+For some reason the some of the downloaded .ts files have incorrect timestamps, with piece 09531.ts having a 'start' value of 95376.766, and the following piece (09532.ts) having a 'start' value of -56.951689.
+When combining all of the pieces this produces an error (non-monotonous dts in output stream), resulting in an output file with a shorter duration than the original VOD.
+To resolve this, the .ts files are combined with ffmpeg using their numbered order rather than included start value or .m3u8 playlist.

 # Limitations
 * Only the 100 most recent VODs are retrieved - this can be fixed but wasn't necessary for my us case - I can add it if required though.